 We give information about security flaws that affect Red Hat products and services in the form of security advisories.
 Security advisories for all Red Hat products will be published to relevant Red Hat mailing lists.
 These mailing lists are open for subscription to anyone and have publicly accessible archives.

 Advisories and update notifications are also provided via the Red Hat Network for products serviced by the Red Hat Network.

 All advisories sent by email from Red Hat are digitally signed.

 We provide official vendor statements when a new public security vulnerability is under investigation, or where an issue does not affect Red Hat.
 These statements are available on the CVE pages by navigating to a CVE name.
-If no official statement exists, contact the Red Hat Security Response Team.
+If no official statement exists, contact Red Hat Product Security.